Autism Research Study

 - Ages 12-40

-- Diagnosed with autism spectrum disorder
+- Diagnosed or suspected with autism spectrum disorder

 - Have a parent or caregiver who can also participate in the study